appwrite/demo-quiz-with-flutter/README.md

 4. Run `flutter pub get` to get the dependencies and then run `load_questions.dart` using `dart <path_to_dir>/load_questions.dart`

-5. In the appwrite console in your project, it will create new collection, the collection id is also printed at the end of the script in the console.
+5. In the appwrite console in your project, it will create a new collection, the collection id is also printed at the end of the script in the console.
 Get the id of that collection and update `lib/constants.dart` with your own `ednpoint`, `project id` and `collection id`

 ### 🚀 Run the Application
 First get the dependencies by running `flutter pub get`.
 Then you can run the application simply using `flutter run` command.
 It works on **Android**, **iOS** and **Web** platforms.